A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Solution of the PDEs in the PIE Framework: PIE-Galerkin approximation

 \subsection{Spatial treatment}

-We are now interested in finding a solution $\mbf u_f(x,t)\in L_2[a,b]^{ns}$ to the PIE equation~(\ref{eq:piein}) with the initial conditions $\mbf u_f(x,0)=\pmb{\beta}_f(x)$, whose corresponding primary state $\mbf u^h(x,t)$ given by (\ref{eq:maph}) satisfies the original PDE equation~(\ref{eq:primary}), according to \cref{th:pie}.
+We are now interested in finding a solution $\mbf u_f(x,t)\in L_2[a,b]^{ns}$ to the PIE equation~(\ref{eq:piein}) with the initial conditions $\mbf u_f(x,0)=\pmb{\beta}_f(x)$, which, according to \cref{th:pie}, satisfies the original PDE equation~(\ref{eq:primary}).
 Since $\mbf u_f(x,t)\in L_2[a,b]^{ns}$, we are free to choose any approximation space without needing to worry about satisfying boundary conditions.
 We choose Chebyshev polynomials of the first kind as the approximation functions.
-Since Chebyshev polynomials are defined on the $[-1,1]$ domain, we need to map our original PDE from $x=[a,b]$ onto a computational domain $x^{(c)}=[-1,1]$, which can be readily accomplished by a linear transformation $x^{(c)}=\frac{2x-(b+a)}{b-a}$, with the inverse map $x=\frac{b-a}{2}\,x^{(c)}+\frac{b+a}{2}$.
-With a slight abuse of notation, in what follows, we will assume that the corresponding PIE equation is defined on $x\in [-1,1]$ domain, acknowledging that necessary transformations might had to be done to the original PDE in order to accomplish this.
+Since Chebyshev polynomials are defined on the $[-1,1]$ domain, we need to map our original PDE from $x=[a,b]$ onto a computational domain $x^{(c)}=[-1,1]$, which can be readily accomplished by a linear transformation